David Schutter: Political advocacy

 Schutter founded a not-for-profit entity called the Schutter Foundation in 1981.
 The Foundation received its initial funding via a $25,000 gift from Schutter.
 Its ten-member board included Wallace Fujiyama, a member of the University of Hawaii Board of Regents; Mufi Hanneman, a special assistant to then-Hawaii Governor George Ariyoshi; Dr. Gregory Mark, chairman of Chaminade University's criminal justice department; Ah Quon McElrath, a labor activist; Wayne Matsuo, an educational specialist; Tom Naki, a member of the prosecutors' office; Marc Oley, a criminal justice planner and retired Honolulu police officer; Julianne Puzon, a staffer in the Governor's office; Rev. Jory Watland, a pastor; and Mike Keller, a former Honolulu Advertiser reporter, who also serves as executive director.

 The stated goal of the Foundation was to advocate for criminal justice reform and to encourage the Hawaii legislature to ban handguns.
 Mike Keller, the executive director of the Schutter Foundation, criticized the Hawaii police and prosecution services, claiming that their 94% conviction rate was misleading and asserted that reforms were needed of the prosecutors' office to improve outcomes for crime victims.

 The Schutter Foundation was prominently involved in a 1980s political battle to pass a handgun ban in Hawaii.
 It sponsored a rally of about 200 gun control in February 1982 supporters to protest; the protest was attended by gun control artist and musician Harry Nilsson, and was in support of a bill that would prohibit the private possession of a handgun, with exceptions for authorized military and law enforcement personnel.
 Handgun owners could keep their guns stored at a gun range, and inoperable or antique guns would not be covered by the ban.

 Death

 Schutter died on July 10, 2005, a month after suffering a massive stroke.
 He was survived by his stepdaughter and his four sons.
-In 2015, his 18,000 sq. foot beachfront mansion on Kahala Avenue (Honolulu) was sold to a new owner, who planned to demolish it, thus ending the legacy of David C. Schutter.
+In 2015, his 18,000 sq. foot beachfront mansion on Kahala Avenue (Honolulu) was sold to a new owner, who planned to demolish it.